 - Production Assistant Salary

 Production assistants are generally viewed as the “Jack of all Trades” position on film sets, as they can do relatively anything they are requested of, short of tasks that require professional training.
-Those interested in a career in film often take job openings for PAs to provide as a springboard for launching them into related careers such as cinematographers, directors, actors, and other production positions.
+Those interested in a film career often take job openings for PAs to provide a springboard for launching them into related professions such as cinematographers, directors, actors, and other production positions.

 - Run errands

 The above is only a sample of what a PA can be asked to do.
 They are hired to do the tasks the other workers don’t want to do or don’t have the time to do.
 In turn, this is the reason they are one of the most valuable members of the set.

 There are no hard-set education or experience requirements for becoming a production assistant.
 The more related experience a PA has on their resume, the higher their chances of landing a job.
 Those genuinely determined to make it into the film or television industries can pursue formal education by earning a degree in film, communications, or videography.
 While this doesn’t guarantee a job, it will improve applicants’ desirability among other applying PAs.

 The average salary and hourly rate of a PA are mainly dependent on 1) their experience, and 2) the budget of the production, and 3) whether the position is full-time or contracted.
 According to Salary.com, the average PA earns a salary of $30,296 to $32,979 a year.